ARWNI2S/TheCorporateWars/whitepaper/foundations/interstellar-community/README.md

 To endure, societies have developed efficient logistical networks, relay messaging systems, and decentralized governance models that enable the synchronization of markets and large-scale political control.

-From Core Nobiliti to the proud Aslan Hierate, the enigmatic Zhodani, and the bold Solomani _traders_, each culture brings its own history and vision to the galactic tapestry.
+Resulting in an ever-flowing stream of data, goods, and sophonts: from Core Nobiliti to the proud Aslan Hierate, the enigmatic Zhodani, and the bold Solomani _traders_, each culture brings its own history and vision to the galactic tapestry.